Ahzed11/HotCI/README.md

 ## Projects using this template

-- [pixelwar](https://github.com/Ahzed11/pixelwar): A small project used to develop and test these workflows
+- [pixelwar](https://github.com/Ahzed11/pixelwar): A small project used to develop and test this template

 ## Possible improvements